electron/electron/docs/glossary.md

 ### OSR

-OSR (Off-screen rendering) can be used for, e.g., loading heavy page in background and then displaying it after (it will be much more faster).
+OSR (Off-screen rendering) can be used for loading heavy page in background and then displaying it after (it will be much faster).
-It allows you to render page without show on screen.
+It allows you to render page without showing it on screen.

 ### process